Secrets to making the best brownies reveals the best tricks and tips to ensure perfectly cakey or fudgy brownies with a crisp, crackly surface.

 It’s tough to diagnose a problem from afar, but like the poet’s physician of yore, we’ll give it a shot.

 We suspect the batter broke because the chocolate seized—that is, the cocoa solids fell out of suspension from the cocoa fat as it melted.
 Cocoa solids and cocoa fat exist in an uneasy alliance in chocolate, which is prone to seizing at high temperatures as well as during quick temperature fluctuations.
-As a general rule, dark chocolate will seize above about 120°F (49°C), milk chocolate, above about 110°F (43°C).
-All those “abouts” have to do with the varying ratios of solids and fats in different brands and lines of chocolate.
+As a general rule, dark chocolate will seize above about 120°F (49°C) and milk chocolate above about 110°F (43°C).
+All the “abouts” have to do with the varying ratios of solids and fats in different brands and lines of chocolate.